msqd/harp/docs/contribute/introduction.rst

 You will need the following tools installed on your machine:

 - Git and GNU Make
-- A working Python 3.12 environment with the ``poetry`` package manager installed.
+- A working Python 3.13+ environment with the ``uv`` package manager installed.
 We usually tend to use the latest stable version of Python.
 - A working NodeJS (lts/iron) environment with the ``pnpm`` package manager installed.
 - A working Docker + Docker Compose environment.